-BCL (HONS) (INTERNATIONAL) DEGREE EXAMINATION Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
-Supplemental Please refer to the Book of Modules ( www.ucc.ie/modules/ ) for requirement governing the Supplemental Examination for individual modules.
-Note: for some Examinations: modules there is no Supplemental Examination.
+Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+Exemptions: Exemptions: years subsequent to the award of the exemption.
+Supplemental Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements Examinations: governing the Supplemental Examination for individual modules.
+Note: for some modules there is no Supplemental Examination .
 Students who fail to achieve the pass standard for the year at the Summer Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
 Marks from all passed modules are carried forward to the Supplemental Examination.
 The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
-Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass 40%.
-The actual mark achieved by the candidate will be recorded on the studen record.
-Repeat Year Students repeating the year may do so under one of the following mechanisms Examinations: individual repeat candidates choosing whichever mechanism best suits thei requirements.
-Students are eligible for the award of Honours in the first Repeat Yea only.
+Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+The actual mark achieved by the candidate will be recorded on the student record.
+Repeat Year Students repeating the year may do so under one of the following mechanisms, Examinations: individual repeat candidates choosing whichever mechanism best suits their requirements.
+Students are eligible for the award of Honours in the first Repeat Year only.
 Note: Final Year students wishing to repeat the year with a view to improving their degree result may do so only if they have not been conferred.
-Option 1: Students retain exemptions, if any, and must repeat all failed/absen modules.
-In determining aggregation and the calculation of the award of honours, ful marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Yea Examinations are used.
-Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summe Examination Board of a Repeat Year.
+Option 1: Students retain exemptions, if any, and must repeat all failed/absent modules.
+In determining aggregation and the calculation of the award of honours, full marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
+Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination Board of a Repeat Year.
+Examination Board of a nepeat rear.
 Option 2: Students may repeat the year taking the full 60 credits.
-In determining aggregation the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year Modules taken at the subsequent Supplemental Examination are capped at the pasmark.
+In determining aggregation the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year.
+Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
 Subject to capacity, all students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.